NetLingo The Internet Dictionary

 a.k.a. texting, text message, person-to-person messaging, p2p messaging, SMS, shorthand, logograms, logographs, pictograms, pictographs

-The act of typing and sending a brief, electronic message (less than 160 characters) via a wireless network to another person so that they can view the short message on any number of mobile or handheld devices, such as a Blackberry, a cell phone, a PDA, a handy, or a pager.
+The act of typing and sending a brief, electronic message (less than 160 characters) via a wireless network to another person so they can view the short message (SMS) on any number of mobile or handheld devices, such as a smartphone, cell phone, PDA, handy, or pager.

 b = be